chuanqisun/spacemouse-anywhere/README.md

 ## Roadmap

 I'd like to gather feedback and build features that matter the most to the users.
 Here are a few ideas, not necessarily ranked in any order.
-If you have an idea, please let me know.
+If you have an idea, please let me know by [submitting an issue](https://github.com/chuanqisun/sketchup-web-spacemouse/issues/new).

 - **Walk mode**: use SpaceMouse to manipulate camera and look around.
 - **Object mode**: use SpaceMouse to manipulate selected object, independent of other objects in the scene.